Procurist

 Primary focusHandles procurement on the designer's behalfStudio management and specification

-Supplier marketplaceCurated European manufacturers, direct orderingProduct library (no direct ordering)
+Supplier marketplaceCurated European manufacturers, direct orderingProduct library and brand catalogue (no direct ordering)

 FF&E schedule generationAutomated from drawings and briefsManual specification tools